Thpopel/Portfolio/Slicingvalues.md

 <img src="3.png" width="600"/>

 **Jargon Listed in this Topic:**
 - **Logical errors:** Logical errors are errors that do not cause the program to terminate abnormally, but instead are mistakes in a program's code that cause it to produce an unexpected or incorrect response or calculation.
+For more information on logical errors, please view my errors topic.
 - **Pandas ILOC method:** The ILOC method returns rows from a dataframe given an inputted integer slice.